 ALS (2 days)

-4.1 The purpose of a taster experience is to enable the doctor to gain a small amount of clinical experience in a specialty in which they have not worked whilst a medical student or foundation trainee; enable the doctor to explore in closer detail what a career in a specialty might entail – skills, attitudes, behaviours, essential aptitudes; compare the taster specialty with others already experienced; meet clinicians and explore career pathways in “unusual” specialties and settings; explore opportunities available in small specialties and those specialties which have traditionally been undersubscribed (Reference Guide, 2012).
+4.1 The purpose of a taster experience is to enable the doctor to gain a small amount of clinical experience in a specialty in which they have not worked whilst a medical student or foundation DiT; enable the doctor to explore in closer detail what a career in a specialty might entail – skills, attitudes, behaviours, essential aptitudes; compare the taster specialty with others already experienced; meet clinicians and explore career pathways in “unusual” specialties and settings; explore opportunities available in small specialties and those specialties which have traditionally been undersubscribed.

-4.4 Trainees applying for tasters should be asked to submit a clear set of learning objectives and a significant part of a taster should be about experiencing the role of the Consultant.
+4.4 DiTs applying for tasters should be asked to submit a clear set of learning objectives and their PDP should reflect how the taster supports future career aspirations/decision making.
+A significant part of a taster should be about experiencing the role of the Consultant.

 4.5 The length of a taster will vary depending on the learning objectives.
 A taster should last no longer than 5 days.

-4.6 A taster should be taken within the trainee’s current hospital if it is offered there; a taster may be undertaken only within the footprint of the School, unless that specialty is not offered in the region or tasters in that specialty are not supported locally.
+4.6 A taster should be taken within the DiTs current hospital if it is offered there; a taster may be undertaken only within the footprint of the School unless that specialty is not offered in the region or tasters in that specialty are not supported locally.

-4.7 A trainee can take a maximum of 5 days’ taster experience in any single 4 month post.
-This is to minimise the impact of trainee absence on their post-specific learning and service provision.
+4.7 A DiT can take a maximum of 5 days’ taster experience in any single 4 month post.
+This is to minimise the impact of DiT absence on their post-specific learning and service provision.